Technical Ecstasy: Musical styles and songs

 Technical Ecstasys lyrics dealt with a variety of topics.
 Tony Iommi's autobiography Iron Man: My Journey Through Heaven & Hell with Black Sabbath reveals that "Dirty Women" was about "all these hookers" Butler had seen around Florida.
-"All Moving Parts (Stand Still)" is about "a transvestite who becomes President of the United States", Butler told biographer Mick Wall in 2013, "because America was such a misogynistic society at the time."
-As with their previous two albums, the band continued experimenting with keyboards and synthesisers on Technical Ecstasy.
-The music itself was less dark and more atypical than that of previous albums, especially on the ballads "It's Alright" and "She's Gone".
+"All Moving Parts (Stand Still)" is about "a transvestite who becomes President of the United States," Butler told biographer Mick Wall in 2013, "because America was such a misogynistic society at the time."
+As with its previous two albums, the band continued experimenting with keyboards and synthesisers on Technical Ecstasy.
+The music itself was less dark and more atypical than previous albums, especially on ballads "It's Alright" and "She's Gone."

-The ballad "It's Alright" was written and sung by drummer Bill Ward.
-Initially reluctant to sing the song for fear of offending Osbourne, he was encouraged by the band to do it.
+"It's Alright" was written and sung by drummer Bill Ward.
+Initially reluctant to sing the song for fear of offending Osbourne, he was encouraged by Iommi and Butler to do it.
 In his autobiography, Osbourne praises the performance, enthusing, "He's got a great voice, Bill, and I was more than happy for him to do the honours."
 It was released as a single because, said Iommi, "We want to break out as far as we can… so we've decided to hit the singles market."
-It has since been covered live by Guns N' Roses, and features on their Live Era '87–'93 album.
+It was covered live by Guns N' Roses on their Live Era '87–'93 album.
 It also featured in the 2010 film It's Kind of a Funny Story.